 Moala immediately called Dr Amadou and his team to come to the rescue.
 Within two hours, the team were with Moala and Nene, carefully examining the donkey’s foot to identify the cause of his lameness.
 The vets realised that a small piece of rock had pierced the side of his hoof and was now painfully embedded in the flesh.
 As a result of an infection, an abscess had formed and without intervention, might spread and cause permanent lameness.

-The vets then dressed the injury after showing Moala how to keep the wound clean and free of debris while it healed.
-They left the grateful owner with a full course of antibiotics to fight any residual infection and anti-inflammatories to ease Nene’s pain.
+The vets dressed the injury after showing Moala how to keep the wound clean and free of debris while it healed.
+They left the grateful owner with a full course of antibiotics to fight any infection and anti-inflammatories to ease Nene’s pain.

 Across much of the developing world, many of those living with a disability rely on working animals like Nene, providing independence and financial stability.
 Moala explained what Nene means to him, saying;